ray-lothian/UserAgent-Switcher/README.md

 For detailed instructions on how to use the extension, including configuration options and features, please visit:
 [UserAgent-Switcher Usage Guide](https://webextension.org/listing/useragent-switcher.html)

-## Manual Installation for Firefox (from Source)
+## Manual Installation (from Source Files)

-If you have cloned or downloaded the source files from this repository, you can manually install the extension in Firefox.
-This is useful for development, testing the latest (potentially unstable) code, or if you prefer to install extensions manually.
+If you have cloned or downloaded the source files from this repository, you can manually install the extension in your browser.
+This is useful for development, testing the latest (potentially unstable) code, or if you prefer to install extensions directly from source.

+### For Chromium-based Browsers (Google Chrome, Microsoft Edge, Opera)

+The process for these browsers involves loading the extension as an "unpacked extension":

+1.  **Get the Source:** Ensure you have the extension's source files (including `manifest.json` at the root of the extension's directory structure) on your local machine.
+If you've cloned this repository, these files are typically in the main or a `src/` directory.
+If there's a build process (e.g., `npm run build`), run it first to generate the distributable files, typically in a `dist/` or `build/` folder.
+2.  **Open Browser Extensions Page:**
+    * **Chrome:** Navigate to `chrome://extensions`
+    * **Edge:** Navigate to `edge://extensions`
+    * **Opera:** Navigate to `opera://extensions`
+3.  **Enable Developer Mode:**
+    * Look for a toggle switch labeled "Developer mode" (usually in the top-right or bottom-left corner of the extensions page) and turn it **on**.
+4.  **Load Unpacked Extension:**
+    * Once Developer Mode is enabled, a button like "Load unpacked" will appear.
+Click it.
+    * A file dialog will open.
+Navigate to and select the directory containing the extension's source files (the folder that has the `manifest.json` directly inside it).
+Click "Select Folder" or "Open."

+The UserAgent-Switcher extension should now be loaded and active.
+If you make changes to the source code, you'll typically need to return to the extensions page and click a "Reload" icon or button for the extension to apply the changes.

+### For Mozilla Firefox

-### Method 1: Load Temporary Add-on (for Development/Testing)
+#### Method 1: Load Temporary Add-on (for Development/Testing)

 This method allows you to load the extension directly from the source files.
 It will remain installed until you restart Firefox or manually remove it.

 1.  **Get the Source:** Ensure you have the extension's source files (including `manifest.json` at the root of the extension's directory structure) on your local machine.
-If you've cloned this repository, these files are typically in the main or a `src/` directory.
 2.  **Open Firefox.**
 3.  **Navigate to Debugging Tools:** Type `about:debugging` into the Firefox address bar and press Enter.
 4.  **Select "This Firefox":** In the left-hand sidebar, click on "This Firefox".
 5.  **Load Add-on:** Click the "Load Temporary Add-on..." button.
-6.  **Select Manifest File:** Navigate to the directory where you have the extension's source code and select the `manifest.json` file.
+6.  **Select Manifest File:** Navigate to the directory where you have the extension's source code and select the `manifest.json` file (or any file within the extension's root directory).
 Click "Open."

-The UserAgent-Switcher extension should now be loaded and active.
-If you make changes to the source code, you can click the "Reload" button next to the extension's entry on the `about:debugging` page to apply them.
+The UserAgent-Switcher extension should now be loaded.
+If you make changes to the source code, you can click the "Reload" button next to the extension's entry on the `about:debugging` page.

-### Method 2: Package as an .xpi File and Install
+#### Method 2: Package as an .xpi File and Install (More Persistent Local Install)

-For a more persistent local installation from the source files, you can package the extension into an `.xpi` file.

 1.  **Prepare Files:**
-    * Ensure all necessary source files are present, with `manifest.json` at the root of what will become the packaged extension.
+    * Ensure all necessary source files are present, with `manifest.json` at the root.
-    * If this repository uses a build process (e.g., `npm run build`), run it first to generate the distributable files, typically in a `dist/`, `build/`, or `web-ext-artifacts/` folder.
-These instructions assume you are packaging the correct set of files for distribution.
+    * If this repository uses a build process, run it first.
 2.  **Create a ZIP Archive:**
-    * Navigate to the directory containing the finalized extension files (e.g., your `src/` folder or the build output directory).
+    * Navigate to the directory containing the finalized extension files.
-    * Select all files and subfolders *inside* this directory. **Crucially, the `manifest.json` file must be at the root level within the ZIP archive, not nested inside another folder.**
+    * Select all files and subfolders *inside* this directory.
+The `manifest.json` file must be at the root level within the ZIP archive.
     * Compress the selected items into a ZIP archive (e.g., `user_agent_switcher.zip`).
-3.  **Rename to .xpi:**
-    * Change the file extension of the ZIP archive from `.zip` to `.xpi` (e.g., rename `user_agent_switcher.zip` to `user_agent_switcher.xpi`).
-You might need to enable viewing file extensions in your operating system's file explorer settings.
+3.  **Rename to .xpi:** Change the file extension from `.zip` to `.xpi` (e.g., `user_agent_switcher.xpi`).
 4.  **Install in Firefox:**
-    * Open Firefox.
-    * Go to the Add-ons Manager (you can type `about:addons` in the address bar or press `Ctrl+Shift+A` on Windows/Linux or `Cmd+Shift+A` on Mac).
+    * Open Firefox and go to the Add-ons Manager (`about:addons` or `Ctrl+Shift+A` / `Cmd+Shift+A`).
-    * In the Add-ons Manager tab, select the "Extensions" panel.
-    * Click on the gear icon (⚙️) in the upper-right area of the Extensions panel.
+    * Click the gear icon (⚙️) on the Extensions panel.
-    * Select "Install Add-on From File..." from the dropdown menu.
+    * Select "Install Add-on From File..."
-    * Navigate to where you saved your `.xpi` file, select it, and click "Open."
+    * Locate and select your `.xpi` file and click "Open."
+Confirm the installation.
-    * Firefox will prompt you to confirm the installation and show the permissions the extension requires.
-Click "Add" if you trust the extension.

-#### Important Considerations for .xpi Installation (from Source):
+### Important Considerations for Manual Installation (from Source):

-* **Extension Signing:** `.xpi` files created this way are unsigned.
-Standard versions of Firefox require extensions to be signed by Mozilla for security reasons.
-    * To install unsigned extensions (primarily for development and testing), you can use Firefox Developer Edition or Firefox Nightly, where you can set the `xpinstall.signatures.required` preference to `false` in `about:config`. **This is not recommended for regular Browse as it lowers your security.**
-    * Alternatively, you can submit the packaged `.xpi` to [addons.mozilla.org (AMO)](https://addons.mozilla.org/developers/) to get it signed by Mozilla (either for public listing or as an unlisted add-on).
-* **Add-on ID:** For consistent behavior, especially if you intend to use the extension long-term, test features like storage, or update it, ensure the `manifest.json` in the source includes a unique add-on ID.
-If it's not already present, you can add it like this:
-    ```json
-    "browser_specific_settings": {
-      "gecko": {
-        "id": "user-agent-switcher@your-repository-or-domain.com"
-      }
-    }
-    ```
-    Replace the example ID with a unique identifier for your version.
+* **Extension ID Consistency:** For stable development and testing (especially if your extension uses storage or needs a consistent ID for APIs):
+    * **Chromium-based browsers:** You can add a `"key"` field to your `manifest.json`.
+This is a Base64 encoded public key.
+If the `key` field is present when loading an unpacked extension, Chrome/Edge/Opera will derive a consistent ID.
+Without it, the ID may change if the path to the extension folder changes.
+    * **Firefox:** Ensure the `manifest.json` includes a unique add-on ID via the `browser_specific_settings.gecko.id` field (e.g., `"id": "user-agent-switcher@your-domain.com"`).
+* **Persistence:** Loading an unpacked extension (Chromium) or as a temporary add-on (Firefox) typically means the extension is active for the current session or until manually reloaded/removed.
+The Firefox `.xpi` method provides a more permanent installation for that browser.
+* **Packaging for Distribution:** If you intend to distribute the extension more widely outside of simply loading the source files:
+    * **Chromium-based browsers:** Extensions are packaged into `.crx` files, often handled through the respective web stores (Chrome Web Store, Microsoft Edge Add-ons, Opera addons).
+    * **Firefox:** Extensions are packaged as signed `.xpi` files, typically distributed via [addons.mozilla.org (AMO)](https://addons.mozilla.org/developers/).
+    * Signing is a crucial step for official distribution to ensure security and integrity.
+Standard browser versions often restrict or warn against installing unsigned extensions from outside their official stores.

 ---